raedbsili1991/SixBars_Mechanism_Optimization/README.md

 The optimization process took around six days to converge to the global optimum, when running the code on a Dual AMD Opteron computer  server  with  a 6328 @3.2 GHz processor and 64 GB RAM.
-The next figure shows the fitness function converging to the maximum value:
+Different optimization runs have been performed, and the optimizer converged to the same optimum in each trial:
 ![](media/OptimisationResidual.png)